steven-pc-wu/learngits/readme.txt

 Git is a distributed version control system.
 111Git is free software distributed under the GPL.
-Git has a mutable index called stage.
+Git has a mutable index called stage
+.
+whf1